Vikram Vedha (soundtrack): Development

 Sam composed the score based on the script instead of doing it after watching the film's final version.
 He used the same approach for Puriyatha Puthir.
 He believed this would give him more creative freedom while also helping the actors and directors understand how to depict the emotions the characters portray in a particular sequence.
 In an interview with Kaushik LM of The Hindu, Sam said he "used ethnic Indian instruments, and live orchestra" to compose the score.
 He completed 80 percent of the score before the commencement of principal photography, leading Pushkar and Gayathri to shoot the scenes according to the music he composed.
 After shooting for the film ended, Sam fine-tuned the score to achieve better results.

 Pushkar and Gayathri had initially opted against including songs in the film, but then thought lyrics might work better than music alone and changed their decision.
 Sam employed the vocal percussion technique of beatboxing for the track "Tasakku Tasakku" as he felt it would be better to use "real sounds" to depict the atmosphere in a bar.
 At Sethupathi's insistence, Vignesh Shivan was hired to write the lyrics for "Karuppu Vellai".

 Release

 The audio rights of the soundtrack album were acquired by Think Music.
-The team released the first single "Tasakku Tasakku" on 5 June 2017, rendered by Mukesh, M. L. R. Karthikeyan, Sam C. S. and Guna.
+The team released the first single "Tasakku Tasakku" on 5 June 2017, rendered by Mukesh, M. L. R. Karthikeyan, Sam C. S. and Gana Guna.
 Followed by the second single track, "Yaanji" on 12 June 2017, which is a melodius composition rendered by Anirudh Ravichander and Shakthisree Gopalan, with lyrics written by Mohan Rajan.
 The entire soundtrack album was unveiled through all streaming platforms on 19 June 2017.